 - Offers great healing power

 Best yet, such a practice doesn’t require a huge financial investment.
-A few yoga props plus your own human body-mind is really all you need.
+A few yoga props plus your own human body-mind is all you need.

 The Bottom Line